Potatoes cooked in banana leaves. Steamy and served with melted Ementhaler cheese and onions. A fabulous way to serve potatoes.

 I served the potatoes with an easy and delicious shrimp dish that I prepared in advance, and some tapioca pudding.
 A great little meal.

 How bout them bananas – This meal really is so delicious.
-The texture and sweet flavor of the potatoes, the fresh creamy flavor of the chilled lime/dill shrimp, and then there’s that tapioca pudding.
+The texture and sweet flavor of the potatoes, the fresh creamy flavor of the chilled lime/dill shrimp.
+Throw in some tapioca pudding for dessert.
 Who needs summer.

-Potatoes Cooking In Banana Leaves…It’s What’s For Dinner.
+Potatoes Cooked In Banana Leaves…It’s What’s For Dinner.